ricflima/live-crud-java-spring/README.md

 Enter the email and password configured in [Docker file](./docker-compose.yml).

-To install Docker locally you can [click here](https://www.docker.com/products/docker-desktop/).
+To install Docker locally you can [click here](https://www.docker.com/products/docker-desktop/).# live-crud-java-spring